How Much Does a Funeral Cost in CT: What Families Pay in 2026

 - Veteran burial benefits — If the deceased served in the military, burial allowances, free cemetery plots, and headstones may be available.
 Veteran benefits guide

-- State assistance programs — Connecticut may offer funeral assistance through Medicaid or county indigent burial programs.
+- State assistance programs — Connecticut may offer funeral assistance through Medicaid, county indigent burial programs, or information available from Connecticut social services.
 Medicaid funeral assistance

 - Burial insurance — Final expense policies can cover funeral costs from $5,000 to $25,000.
 Compare the best burial insurance companies